 Innovation, Knowledge & Organisational Networks Research Unit, Organisation & HRM, Organising Healthcare Research Network

-Prior to her current appointment, she taught at St. Catherine's College, Oxford as a Senior Stipendiary Lecturer and Subject Tutor in Management, and held a range of senior positions in a private start-up company.
-She was been consistently recognised for the quality of her teaching, which aims to connect research with practice, in creative and critically informed ways.
-She is the organiser of the WBS 50th Anniversary Distinguished Lecture Series at the Shard, taking place throughout 2017.
+Prior to her current appointment, she taught at St. Catherine's College, Oxford as a Senior Stipendiary Lecturer and Subject Tutor in Management, and held a range of senior positions in a private start-up.
+An award-winning teacher, she was recognized in 2017 as one of the Top 40 Undergraduate Professors by Poets & Quants.
+In 2019, she received recognition as a winner of the university-wide Warwick Awards for Teaching Excellence (WATE).

 She is the organiser of the WBS Distinguished Lecture Series at the Shard.